coinjinja/slate/source/index.html.md

 > Make sure to replace `YOUR_API_KEY` with your API key.

-Coinjinja uses API keys to allow access to the API.
-You can register a new coinjinja API key at our [developer portal](https://coinjinja.com/developers).
+Coinjinja API keys now are distributed through email, contact [us](mailto:dev@coinjinja.com) with your business email to ask for it.

 Coinjinja expects for the API key to be included in all API requests to the server in a header that looks like the following: